 Some other “Get-to-Know-You” snippets about Pastor Chris: Attended Northeastern University (Sociology and Psychology); used to work in Community Mental Health; loves to cook; plays drums and harmonica; enjoys reading non-fiction; watches too much TV; carries his favorite art with him at all times; is committed to radical non-violence and restorative justice; loves music; and prefers to go by “Chris.”
 We’ll leave some other stuff to-be-discovered!

 Pastor Chris serves in worship leadership and congregational pastoral care, and is the Director of our Children’s, Youth, and Family Ministries.
-He is also the Co-Head of our Shepherd Ministry Team, and the convener of our Media Team.
-For information about any of these programs, please contact Pastor Chris.
+For information about these programs, please contact Pastor Chris.

 Rev. Dr. Peter Ives, Theologian In Residence